-A student must be in attendance for two blocks in order to be counted present for the school day.
-Attendance will also be taken by class periods.
-A phone call by our Blackboard Connect5 will contact parents if the student is absent.
+Attendance will be taken by class period.

+A phone call by our Blackboard Connect will contact parents if the student is absent.
 There are three types of absences: Excused (lawful), Unexcused (unlawful) and Out-of-School Suspension.
 The parent or guardian must submit evidence such as a written statement explaining the reason for the absence within 10 days of the absence.
 Failure to submit the statement or lack of a valid reason will result in an unexcused absence.
 The principal may require a doctor's statement to support the written statement.

 Haywood County Schools' policy #4400 specifies that a student with more than six (6) absences in a block course during a semester will not receive credit for that class.
 In order to be counted present for a class, the student must meet the attendance requirements established by the school.
+In order to be counted present for a class the student must be there for greater than 50% of the class.